-Dr. Griffith met his second wife Karen Willadsen, when he was a doctor with the Medical Corp during World War II.
+Dr. Griffith met his second wife Karen Lilly Ada Willadsen, when he was a doctor with the Medical Corp during World War II.
+Mrs. Griffith was born on the 10th of August, 1914.
 Mrs. Griffith was an actress working with the Oxford Theatrical Group.
 Dr. and Mrs. Griffith were married in 1940.
-They had a daughter named Honor and a son named Michael.
+They became parents to a daughter named Honor and a son named Michael.

 Dr. Griffith enjoyed playing golf, walking and playing tennis.
 Dr. and Mrs. Griffith shared a love of the theater.

-Dr. Griffith died on the 13th of January, 1976.
+Dr. Griffith died at the Public General Hospital in Chatham on the 13th of January, 1976.
 He was buried at Maple Leaf Cemetery in Chatham.
-His wife Karen was remarried to Lester Fisher.
+His wife Karen was married to Lester Thomson Fisher in Fort Myers, Florida on the 1st of December, 1985.
 Mr. Fisher died in 1997 and Karen Griffith-Fisher died on the 24th of December, 2011.
-She was buried at the Maple Leaf Cemetery.
+She was buried at the Maple Leaf Cemetery next to Dr. Griffith.

-*His son, Dr. Geraint Griffith became a physician and he also appears on the Chatham-Kent Physician Tribute website.
+*Dr. Griffith’s son, Dr. Geraint Griffith also appears on the Chatham-Kent Physician Tribute website.